 For some predators like California and Steller sea lion in the Columbia River and the Salish Sea, and California sea lions along the outer coasts of Washington and Oregon, the populations are dominated by sub-adult and adult males.
 In those instance, the ratio of females in those populations were set to zero.

-Recent analysis by (Maniscalco et al. 2015) shows that the population structure of a Steller sea lion population in Alaska is not stable, and it is likely that the age and sex structure is not stable for the harbor seal or California sea lions as well (per comm Mark Lowry).

 Predator mass